special Connecting people, ideas, and culture.

 Recent News

-Youth Leadership Program with Central Europe
+July 2013: Youth Leadership Program with Central Europe Arrives

 In 2013, the IAC will coordinate a second year of the Youth Leadership Program with Central Europe (YLPCE), a program funded by the U.S. Department of State and administered by Meridian International Center.
 YLPCE brings high school-aged young adults from Hungary, Serbia, Slovakia, and Slovenia to meet peers in the U.S. to build cultural bridges and work together to enhance their leadership skills to solve community problems.
 Each year, a delegation of thirty-six youth and adults makes an extended visit to the U.S. in July; half of this group visits the Research Triangle region, the other half Kansas City.
 In turn, North Carolina and Kansas City each sends a group of four young adults and one adult mentor on a reciprocal visit to Central Europe in August.
 Through carefully tailored experiences, all participants gain leadership skills and plan specific action plans to implement in their home communities.